isabella232/web-docs-tee/docs/testing/xtests.md

 :::

-for the __STM32MP157F-DK2__ board the test summary would look like:
+for the __STM32MP157F-DK2__ board the test summary would look like this:
 ```bash
 regression_6017 OK
 regression_6018.1 FAILED first error at /usr/src/debug/optee-test/3.14.0+gitAUTOINC+f2eb88affb-r0/git/host/xtest/regression_6000.c:1707